DamianPereira/metrika/README.md

 -----
 For quick examples of how to use Metrika, look at `metrika_benchs_simple`, `metrika_benchs_cooperative` or `metrika_benchs_game`.

-The center of the library is the MetrikaEngine.
+The center of the library is the Engine.
 It knows to handle command line arguments and to issue high-level actions like running benchs, reporting results and plotting.
-Users should create an instance of this class and pass to it an outliner object, which handles particular user needs.
+Importing the module with

+    python -m metrika

+will create an engine, and search for experiment configurations in the current directory.
+An experiment is a file named `measure_*.py` that will be written by the user of the library and will configure all things that need to be done.
+The engine will import each experiment and call its corresponding `configure` method.
-The engine is generic, and the outliner has to be written by the users to meet their specific needs.
+The configuration has to be written by the users to meet their specific needs.
+The first thing it will need is a `Suite`, which is a representation of the set of things that can vary in the experiment, such as input variables, program to execute, etc.
-The outliner creates instances of Benchmarks and Contenders, and combines them through Executors.
-Instances of Executor are in charge of running benchmarks with specific contenders.
-Usually users have to subclass MetrikaExecutor to accommodate to their needs.
-The executors also have to do measuring themselves, or at least gather the results left by the contenders after they are run.
+With the variables, the suite is used calculate all the combinations of values that need to measured in the experiment.
+Each combination instance is called a contender.
+An `Experiment` combines a suite, an executor and a meter to obtain results.
+To do that, it creates the contenders and executes them measuring with the meter that has been set.

 Benchmark metrics can be anything: total time, memory consumption, cpu utilization, whatever.
-The base library implements some simple meters: an abstract counter and a timer.
+The base library implements some simple meters: an abstract counter, a timer, and a file reader.
-The abstract counter accepts any measure given by the user, it is useful for things like measuring processor clock cycles with the `RDTSC` x86 instruction.
-The timer performs plain execution time measuring.
+ - The `Meter` is an abstract counter that accepts any measure given by the user.
+It can be useful for things like measuring processor clock cycles with the `RDTSC` x86 instruction.
+ - The `Timer` performs execution time measuring with a Python timer.
+ - The `FileMeter` parses a result file to obtain results.
+In this case, the execution of the contender should generate an output file to be read.

-The results of the benchmark can finally be passed to the reporter, to show them in console.
+The results of the experiment can finally be passed to the reporter, to show them in console, and to the plotter to generate a pdf figure.
+Those are very basic and generic, improvements are welcome.

 Some things to be done that come to my mind:

 - improve command line argument handling
 - setting processor affinity
-- setting clock frequency to maintain it stable (I think best would be to under-clock it).
+- setting clock frequency to maintain it stable (I think best would be to under-clock it, disabling turbo at least).
-- a meter to measure memory consumption
+- handling of results with multiple variables
 - outputting in different formats,
 - creating other projects/modules to show results: export to pdf, svg, etc.
+- better showing progress of experiments
-- support for showing progress of metrics throughout implementation lifetimes
+- showing metrics progression throughout VCS lifetimes (ie. git commits)